arunans23/esb-connector-salesforce/connector/docs/soap/recyclebin.md

 ###### Sample request

-Given below is a sample request that can be handled by the emptyRecycleBin operation.
+Given below is a sample request that can be handled by the emptyRecycleBin-soap operation.

 ```xml
 <payloadFactory>